 - Overkill for simple backends (adds complexity you might not need)

-- Build times can be slow on large projects
+- Build times can grow on large projects

 Hiring pool: Growing rapidly.
 80K+ Next.js developers in 2026.
 Still less than React, but catching up fast.

-Performance: Very good.
+Performance: Strong.
 Server-side rendering reduces time-to-interactive.
 Deployments on Vercel's CDN are fast globally.
+The Next.js performance docs are a good starting point.

 Timeline: MVP in 7–12 weeks.